Cher | Tunes + Guitar Lessons

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-One of the most iconic American female singers, Cher, has had a #1 in seven consecutive decades.
+One of the most iconic American female singers, Cher has achieved a number-one single in seven consecutive decades.

 Let’s take a look at her biggest tunes, starting with what brought her to fame: her duo with husband Sonny.